trentfowler/spring-reactjs/README.md

-# spring-reactjs-template
+# Template that uses the Spring framework to allow for a java codebase and React.js to allow for a flexible web front end UI

-A template project that combines the Spring Boot framework to provide RESTful access to a Java codebase on the back end, Hibernate/Java Persistence API database for persistence, and a javascript web front end with React.js.
+This project is intended to be imported and modified.
+Combines the Spring Boot framework to provide RESTful access to a Java codebase on the back end, Hibernate/Java Persistence API database for persistence, and a javascript web front end with React.js.

 ### Prerequisites/Dependencies